shervinea/cheatsheet-translation/it/cs-229-linear-algebra.md

 **8. Identity matrix ― The identity matrix I∈Rn×n is a square matrix with ones in its diagonal and zero everywhere else:**

-&#10230; matrice identità - La matrice identità I∈Rn×n è una matrice quadrata con tutti 1 sulla diagonale principale e 0 in tutte le altre posizioni:
+&#10230; matrice identità ― La matrice identità I∈Rn×n è una matrice quadrata con tutti 1 sulla diagonale principale e 0 in tutte le altre posizioni:

 <br>

 **9. Remark: for all matrices A∈Rn×n, we have A×I=I×A=A.**

-&#10230; Osservazione: per tutte le matrici A∈Rn×n, si ha che A×I=I×A=A.
+&#10230; Osservazione: per tutte le matrici A∈Rn×n, abbiamo che A×I=I×A=A.

 <br>

 **10. Diagonal matrix ― A diagonal matrix D∈Rn×n is a square matrix with nonzero values in its diagonal and zero everywhere else:**

-&#10230; matrice diagonale - Una matrice diagonale D∈Rn×n è una matrice quadrata con valori diversi da zero sulla diagonale principale e zero in tutte le altre posizioni:
+&#10230; matrice diagonale ― Una matrice diagonale D∈Rn×n è una matrice quadrata con valori diversi da zero sulla diagonale principale e zero in tutte le altre posizioni:

 <br>